bitcoin-computer/bitcoin-computer-bitcore/CONTRIBUTING.md

 ## Design Guidelines

-BitcoinCashFlow is using the [AirBnb JavaScript style guide](https://github.com/airbnb/javascript).
+BitcoinSource is using the [AirBnb JavaScript style guide](https://github.com/airbnb/javascript).
 We encourage our contributors to review it and follow its recommendations when writing the code.

 ### Tests